 The 14 Best Sci-Fi and Fantasy Movie Franchises, Ranked From 'Star Wars' to 'Harry Potter'

 Between big franchises like "Harry Potter," "Star Wars," and the Marvel Cinematic Universe, it seems like science fiction and fantasy are bigger than ever.
-People need their escapism these days.
-These are the best sci-fi and fantasy franchises of all time, including a couple that blur the line between the two.
+Here are the best sc-fi movies.

 The fact that "Blade Runner" qualifies as a franchise now rather than one really beloved sci-fi movie is a pretty neat development.
 To date, the franchise only consists of two films, a couple animated shorts and a tenuous connection to the "Alien" movies, but here's hoping it continues to grow.

 The "Godzilla" series is both one of the most influential sci-fi franchises of all time and one of the most prolific.
 This is a series that spans dozens of sequels and all sorts of random spinoffs, with the tone varying between serious contemplation of nuclear age horror to rampant monster-on-monster zaniness.
 We wish American studios had better success translating that formula, but you can't argue with the sheer amount of Godzilla goodness on tap.

 You can pretty much trace the current YA dystopian fiction craze straight back to the "Hunger Games" series.
 And it's little wonder it turned out to be such a trend-setter.
 These four movies offer a captivating look at a world so deranged the wealthy elite make hungry teenagers fight to death for their amusement.
 The allegory is pretty obvious in this case.